-Furthermore, such a distinction runs the risk of creating asymmetric incentives for firms; take the case of a commercial software vendor who, when facing security threats, has the choice between improving the code to limit the number of weak spots and offering antivirus and firewall services.
+More concretely, such a distinction runs the risk of creating asymmetric incentives for firms; take the case of a commercial software vendor who, when facing security threats, has the choice between improving the code to limit the number of weak spots and offering antivirus and firewall services.
 According to the definition, the latter would be considered a tie, while the former would not.
-However, both options may achieve the same objective.
+But the two may well be two different ways of achieving a given objective.

-Leaving aside the notions of joint distribution and integration, which relate to the notion of equal access discussed above and to which we will come back occasionally in this paper, we now focus on purely commercial aspects.
-It is tempting to consider bundling a form of exclusionary strategy and unbundling a form of competition-friendly behavior.
-This identification might, however, be misleading.
+Leaving aside the notions of joint distribution and integration, which relate to the notion of equal access discussed above and to which we will come back occasionally in this paper, let us focus on purely commercial aspects.
+It is tempting to consider "bundling" a form of exclusionary strategy and "unbundling" a form of competition-friendly behavior.
+This identification might however be misleading.
 As we will see, a bundle in some circumstances may have a limited exclusionary impact on competitors.
-Conversely, an integrated firm may be able to easily squeeze out rivals while fully unbundling its products: To this purpose, it may suffice to charge a very low price for C.
+Conversely, an integrated firm may be able to easily "squeeze out" rivals while fully unbundling its products: To this purpose, it may suffice to charge a very low price for C.